greglinch/sourcelist/to-do-list.md

 # To-do for development

+* add ID to url to avoid duplicate or same name issues
+	* with redirect

 * write migration to create necessary user groups
 	* name: change source and add related
 	* perms: can change person